Indecomposability for differential algebraic groups: Definability of derived subgroups of strongly connected groups

-\begin{thm} Let $G$ be a strongly connected nonabelian differential algebraic group.
-Then the commutator of $G$ is a strongly connected differential algebraic subgroup with $\tau([G,G])=\tau(G).$ \end{thm} Because commutators are characteristic (thus normal), they are candidates to appear in the Cassidy-Singer decomposition of $G$ (see \cite{CassidySinger}.
+\begin{corr} Let $G$ be a strongly connected noncommutative differential algebraic group.
+Then the derived subgroup of $G$ is a strongly connected differential algebraic subgroup with $\tau([G,G])=\tau(G).$ \end{corr} Because derived subgroups are characteristic (thus normal), they are candidates to appear in the Cassidy-Singer decomposition of $G$ (see \cite{CassidySinger}.
 We also get the following generalization of a theorem of Cassidy and Singer (who proved it in the case of an almost simple linear differential algebraic groups of differential type at most one).

 \begin{thm} Let $G$ be an almost simple differential algebraic group.
 Then $G$ is either commutative or perfect. \end{thm} \begin{proof} $\tau([G,G])= \tau(G)$ implies that $[G,G]=G,$ since $G$ is almost simple.
 Otherwise $[G,G]=1.$ \end{proof}